GreyRook/code-with-style/process/README.md

 The Sprint Goal is to increase the velocity (done issues in a Sprint) under the condition that the quality does not suffer.
 In order to assure that the velocity increases, the scope of the Sprint needs to stay the same.
-At *Grey Rook* we aim to plan the Spint so that no issues need to be changed.
+At *Grey Rook* we aim to plan the Sprint so that no issues need to be changed.
 However, as it is an agile process, there are always circumstances that demand for a quick change.
 That can be hotfixes and breaking bugs als well as presentations for clients that need adjustments in the code.
 Issues can be exchanged at any point in the Sprint process given the